ESA-RadLab/FullTextTagging/README.md

 The **GPU** environment will be created later.

+### API keys

+If using ChatGPT based models save your personal API key to file named `constants.py` e.g.
+`OPENAI_API_KEY = "your personal API key" `

+OBS!
+ChatGPT API charges by use, so it is useful to set limits for maximum charging

 ## Data
 The data folder includes a small tes set 'demo_data'.
 In addition the following file structure is assumed to be inside the folder (to be redefined).